 Displays your Facebook wall as a widget or through shortcode on a post or page.

-Allow Developer to access your basic information.
+If you get a Request for Permission prompt, then Allow Developer to access your basic information.

 Click Create New App.

 Enter any App Name.
 I suggest using the name of your blog.
 All the other entries are optional.
 Click Continue.
 You will be prompted with a security check.

 On your App page, enter your App Domain.
 Set Sandbox Mode to Disabled.
 Under Select how your app integrates with Facebook click Website with Facebook Login and enter your Site URL.
 Do not use **www.* in your App Domain or Site URL.
 Save your changes.

 Record your App ID and App Secret.
 You will need these later.

 Go to JSL3 Facebook Wall Feed under Settings on the Dashboard menu.

 Enter your Facebook ID.
 If you do not know your Facebook ID, then use the Graph API Explorer.
 Click Get Access Token.
 You may be prompted to log in.
 If you are prompted to Select permissions, click Get Access Token.
 In the text box next to the Submit button, enter the Facebook Username used in your Facebook URL (for example, my Facebook URL is http://www.facebook.com/takanudo so my Facebook Username is takanudo) followed by ?fields=id.
 Click Submit.
 Your Facebook ID will be in the results.
 Enter the App ID and App Secret you recorded earlier.
 Click Save Changes.